-After completing the 1200 hours of the program, students take the Florida Cosmetology License Exam by the Florida Department of Business and Professional Regulation (DBPR).
+After program completion, students take the Florida Cosmetology License Exam by the Florida Department of Business and Professional Regulation (DBPR).

 For a complete breakdown of tuition, payment schedule, required books and fees, please refer to the website at FCTC.edu for the 2022-23 Program Costs and Book List for Cosmetology.